 You might think that side-impact accidents occur solely due to the fault of one driver or the other.
 However, situations do exist in which both parties are at fault for side-impact accidents.

-In some states, if both drivers are partially at fault in a side-impact accident, neither driver can recover compensation for their injuries as a result of the negligence of the other driver in causing the accident.
+In some states, if both drivers are partially at fault in a side-impact accident, neither driver can recover compensation for their injuries.
 In other states, one or both drivers may be able to pursue compensation from the other through a personal injury claim.

 Side-impact crashes often occur when one motorist fails to yield to another while entering an intersection, merging onto a road, or making a turn.
 Another common cause of a side-impact accident is when a motorist fails to follow a traffic signal or stop sign and proceeds into an intersection, striking another vehicle proceeding through the intersection in another direction.